Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/essay.md

 - fill modifiers
 - rotation modifiers

-That means it can name much of the symbol inventory.
+That means it can name much of the symbol inventory at the base/fill/rotation character layer.

 It does not mean that the full symbol model remains stable and writer-selected across the whole system.